ericpruitt/emus/README.md

 [OpenBSD][openbsd].
 Although the [applications that act as the cornerstones of my desktop environment](#desktop-environment) support FreeBSD and OpenBSD, I have only used and configured them for Linux because it is the only operating system I use with X11.
+All patches are licensed under their respective project's licenses unless stated otherwise.

   [about-eric-pruitt]: https://www.codevat.com/about-me/ "About Eric Pruitt"
   [linux]: https://www.kernel.org/linux.html